determined-ai/determined/docs/setup-cluster/k8s/internal-task-gateway.rst

 On a local dev machine, you can use Minikube and Contour as the controller.
 We provide a script to simplify the process.
 This can be found in `tools/k8s/launch-minikube-with-gateway.sh`.

-After you have a working K8s cluster and a Gateway controller running, configure the resource manager via master config and start the Determined cluster.
+After you have a working Kubernetes (K8s) cluster and a Gateway controller running, configure the resource manager via master config and start the Determined cluster.

 ###############
  Configuration
 ###############

-Below you'll find details on how to configure your cluster and Determined master to use the Internal Task Gateway.
+This section describes how to configure your cluster and Determined master to use the Internal Task Gateway.

 -  Total active proxies will be limited by: maxItems set in the Gateway CRD and the portRange configured for Determined (not exhaustive).